 Wheezing: refer to a whistle or beep produced by breath passing through a bronchus is narrowed, either because they have a bronchospasm, because its wall is swollen or both.
 That sound is characteristic of bronchial asthma, but it can result in some other circumstances.

 Bronchial Allergy: This is not a medical term.
-When allergy or allergic mechanisms affect inflamed bronchial asthma really should Ilamarse.
+When allergy or allergic mechanisms affect inflamed bronchial asthma really should be call.
 The terms “bronchial allergy”, “allergic bronchitis” or the like are popular synonyms for not using the word asthma is the underlying disease.

-Laryngitis is inflammation of the larynx and vocal cords.
-Can occur for various reasons and is characterized by aparici6n of disfonfa, dog cough or seal and, in many cases, difficult to inspire.
+Laryngitis: is inflammation of the larynx and vocal cords.
+Symptoms are cough and, in many cases, difficult to inspire.
 It can be caused by viral infections, reflux or allergies.
 In some animals, usually a recurring problem.

 Cold: The terms “viral cold” or “common cold”, referring to the commitment of the upper airways with fever or febricula, increased secretion, sneezing and discomfort.
 It is very common in children and adults.
 It is characteristically produced by viruses, which predominate during the fall and winter.